I’ve made some of the worst network marketing mistakes in the book that could have easily been avoided if somebody would have shown me what not to do.

 I was better so quick I was actually passionate about the product from then on.

-So I started using it consistently and my results went up.
-Imagine that.
+I started using it consistently and my results in my business went up.

 Mistake #9: Not Trusting Your Own Ideas